webgrabplusguide/webgrabplusguide.github.io/README.md

 Copy and rename your main config file to something else for safe keeping as we need a config file with no channels in it in order to create the channel list. <br>
 Open your config file WebGrab++.config.xml

+Copy the following line into your config file replacing xxxx with the zip code you want to get providers for.

 ```zipcode
 <channel update="i" site="tvguide.com" site_id="xxxx" xmltv_id="dummy">dummy</channel>
 ```